Expert Tips: Integrating MT into Localization Workflows

 - Do: Understand the integration.
 “If you can’t deliver the engine into your processes in an efficient, ergonomic way, then the quality and the suitability of the engine towards your customer’s needs no longer matters,” says Adam.
 If you invest too much time into MT providers that aren’t supported by your tech stack, you’ll end up spending extra effort trying to make the MT work for you and end up pushing productivity savings to other parts of the supply chain.

 - Don’t: Simply upload your glossaries to your engine.
 Employ the help of a linguist to help you clean your glossaries to get them ready for MT.
 Glossaries only take you so far when training an engine, with poorly prepared glossaries potentially creating a lot of noise and ruining the output.

 MT is not a “set-it-and-forget-it” solution

 There is a common misconception that once you’ve set up your MT workflow, you can sit back and relax and marvel at your efficiency gains.
 This isn’t true.
 At the start of your MT journey, you’ll spend time and resources on set-up and engine training but it’s easy to forget that MT engines are constantly interacting with new data.
 The results are going to change over time so you need to understand how your engines are handling the input and how your human editors are interacting with the output.
 Capturing this data, as well as post-editing data, will help identify possible under-editing and over-editing and enable you to continuously fine-tune your processes, keeping the MT lifecycle healthy.

 Pro tip: One way to make it easier to adapt your workflows to new performance data is to use advanced MT management features.
-For example, Phrase Translate, our machine translation add-on, can ensure that you always use the best performing engine for your content using its AI-powered MT autoselect feature.
+For example, Phrase Language AI, our machine translation add-on, can ensure that you always use the best performing engine for your content using its AI-powered MT autoselect feature.